Christian hip-hop: Mainstream and radio

 In 2019, Christian hip-hop had a historic breakthrough in radio, when Los Angeles radio station God's House of Hip Hop Radio (powered by Dash Radio and curated by CHH artist Emcee N.I.C.E.) became the first Christian hip-hop station in history to win a Stellar Award (one of gospel music's most coveted trophies) at the 34th Annual Stellar Awards.
 The win signaled a shift in gospel music and radio overall, with more artists outside of Lecrae (such as Andy Mineo, Gawvi, Wande, Shepherd, 1K Phew, Swoope, Bizzle, Derek Minor and others) receiving commercial notoriety in film, television and gaming.

 The Stellar Awards did something unprecedented at its radio awards main show when it opened up with hip-hop and featured performances with DJ Dwight Stone who won "Gospel Announcer of the Year", Miz Tiffany (first CHH female nominated for a Stellar Award), Emcee N.I.C.E. & Jor'Dan Armstrong.

 In April 2022, with the increased demand for Christian hip-hop and rhythm & praise, SiriusXM announced the launch of Holy Culture Radio (www.holyculture.net/radio), where audiences could listen throughout the day to faith-inspired music and enjoy any of the fourteen shows within the channel.
 Holy Culture became a go-to destination for Christian hip-hop.

-Starting in May 2024, Christian rap artists Lecrae, MTMIsaiah, nobigdyl, the GLO Collective with Miles Minnick, Mike Teezy, Jon Keith, Anike, Alex Jean, Caleb Gordon, EmmanuelDaProphet, Childlike CiCi, Aaron Cole, Kijan Boone, DKG KIE, Josh P, MTM Lou, Noel Camacho, Thomas Austin, Lee Vasi, and Key'ijah were featured on On The Radar Radio.
+Starting in May 2024, Christian rap artists Lecrae, MTMIsaiah, nobigdyl, the GLO Collective with Miles Minnick, Mike Teezy, Jon Keith, Anike, Alex Jean, Caleb Gordon, EmmanuelDaProphet, Childlike CiCi, Aaron Cole, Kijan Boone, DKG KIE, Josh P, MTM Lou, Noel Camacho, Thomas Austin, Lee Vasi, happy qavah and Key'ijah were featured on On The Radar Radio.
 Additionally, for the first time there was a Christian Rap set in Rolling Loud Miami 2024 with Hulvey, GAWVI, Alex Jean, Caleb Gordon, Jon Keith, and nobigdyl.
 Miles Minnick had a solo set in Rolling Loud California 2025, being the first Christian rapper to do so.